 Here at Horse Saddle Shop we're kind of one-note wonders.
 The song we're always singing is "We carry high quality products."
 But you might be wondering what we mean by that.
 We've recently added two more American saddle manufacturers to our inventory.
 Here is the inspection process our saddle experts go though to ensure that we're only selling products that are top-of-the-line.
-If a company fails at any point, we don't carry the product.
+If a company fails at any point, we don't carry the product. .

 We do not sell imported saddles, nor do we sell saddles made from imported materials.
 If a product is made or assembled primarily in America, we can make sure things are done right.
 If materials are coming from somewhere else, we can't be sure.

 All leather is not created equal.
 Low quality leather can be scratched and marred the first time you unpack your saddle from the box.
 Leather can also be made from cows that have been frolicking around thornbushes all their lives, resulting in a hide that is veined.
 The leather of a saddle should be top-quality that is smooth, yet thick and durable.

 Vinyl can rip, tear, peel, and give under pressure.
 We don't like vinyl.
 Cordura, on the other hand, is a high quality material suitable for saddles.